Minoru/blog.tty8.org/posts/2012-03-21-syntax-highlighting-in-hakyll.markdown

 </code></pre>
 ```

-(formatting is mine), but doesn't really *highlight* anything — i.e. code is
+(formatting is mine).
+But it doesn't really *highlight* anything — i.e. code is
 still just black at white.

 So Hakyll seem to wrap the code in different styling classes, but how does